By the end of this section, you will be able to:

 The four planets closest to the Sun (Mercury through Mars) are called the inner or terrestrial planets.
 Often, the Moon is also discussed as a part of this group, bringing the total of terrestrial objects to five.
 (We generally call Earth’s satellite “the Moon,” with a capital M, and the other satellites “moons,” with lowercase m’s.)
 The terrestrial planets are relatively small worlds, composed primarily of rock and metal.
 All of them have solid surfaces that bear the records of their geological history in the forms of craters, mountains, and volcanoes (Figure 7.4).

 The next four planets (Jupiter through Neptune) are much larger and are composed primarily of lighter ices, liquids, and gases.
 We call these four the jovian planets (after “Jove,” another name for Jupiter in mythology) or giant planets—a name they richly deserve (Figure 7.5).
-More than 1400 Earths could fit inside Jupiter, for example.
+About 1,300 Earths could fit inside Jupiter, for example.
 These planets do not have solid surfaces on which future explorers might land.
 They are more like vast, spherical oceans with much smaller, dense cores.